finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Compliance.md

 ### Controls

   - All data and documentation within a bank must be given a classification.
 E.g. public, confidential, etc.
-  - Part of the [DLP process](../../Artifacts/DLP-Software) should be to make sure that only _public_ information is allowed to be contributed.
+  - Part of the [Code Review process](Review) should be to make sure that only _public_ information is allowed to be contributed.

 </BoxOut>